prasanth1919/EiStudy_Rocket_Simulator/README.md

 How to Play
 When you start the simulator, it will ask you to input some details about your rocket:

--Fuel percentage: Enter a value between 0 and 100 (e.g., 80 for 80% fuel).
+- Fuel percentage: Enter a value between 0 and 100 (e.g., 80 for 80% fuel).
--Orbit distance: How high you want your rocket to go (in kilometers).
+- Orbit distance: How high you want your rocket to go (in kilometers).
--Starting altitude: The altitude from where your rocket starts (in kilometers).
+- Starting altitude: The altitude from where your rocket starts (in kilometers).
--Initial speed: The speed of your rocket at launch (in kilometers per hour).
+- Initial speed: The speed of your rocket at launch (in kilometers per hour).
--Rocket type: Choose between "light" and "heavy" rockets.
+- Rocket type: Choose between "light" and "heavy" rockets.
 Light rockets use less fuel, but heavy rockets carry more.
--Extra fuel: Want to play it safe?
+- Extra fuel: Want to play it safe?
 You can add extra fuel to your rocket if you say "yes."

 Commands You Can Use
 *start_checks: This command runs pre-launch checks to make sure everything is good to go.